SkyNet-90/certifyd-website/README.md

 - **Fonts**: Update font imports in `index.html` and `tailwind.config.js`
 - **Animations**: Customize Framer Motion animations in component files

-## 📱 About Certifyd
+## 📱 About CertifydPro

-Certifyd is a secure IT certification management app for professionals.
+CertifydPro is a secure IT certification management app for professionals.
 Key features include:

-- **Biometric Security**: TouchID, FaceID, and fingerprint authentication
+- **Local Data Storage**: All data stored securely on your device with no cloud dependencies
-- **Smart Notifications**: Never miss a certification renewal
+- **Smart Notifications**: Never miss a certification renewal with intelligent reminders
 - **Multi-Provider Support**: AWS, Microsoft, Cisco, CompTIA, and more
-- **Document Storage**: Secure file attachments with AES-256 encryption
+- **Document Storage**: Secure file attachments with local encryption
 - **PDF Export**: Professional certification portfolios
 - **Privacy First**: Local-only data storage, no external transmission
+- **Calendar Integration**: Seamless integration with your device calendar
+- **Multi-Platform**: Available on both iOS and Android devices

 ## 🚀 Performance